Gaposhaa/My-homeworks/README.md

 # My-homeworks
-In this place are my projects and homework completed during the training
+In this place are my projects and homeworks completed during the training